 Her book, Archiving the Unspeakable: Silence, Memory, and the Photographic Record in Cambodia, was published by the University of Wisconsin Press as part of their Critical Human Rights series in 2014.
 The book won the 2015 Waldo Gifford Leland for Best Publication from the Society of American Archivists.
 You can order the book through amazon here.
 The book explores the role of archives and records in the construction of memory about the Khmer Rouge in Cambodia.
 Caswell's research traces a collection of mug shots taken at Tuol Sleng prison from their creation as bureaucratic documents that streamlined mass murder, to their inclusion in archives, digitization, and use by survivors and the family members of victims to spark narratives about the regime and memorialize the dead.

 Caswell is also the guest editor of a special double issue of Archival Science on archives and human rights (2014).
-She is currently co-guest editing a forthcoming special issue of the new Journal of Critical Library and Information Studies on Critical Archival Studies.
+She is also the co-guest editor, together with Ricky Punzalan and T-Kay Sangwand, of a special issue of the new Journal of Critical Library and Information Studies on Critical Archival Studies in which we define "critical archival studies."

 She is the co-founder of the South Asian American Digital Archive (SAADA), an online repository which documents and provides access to the diverse stories of South Asian Americans.